aalku/PlantMon/README.md

     http://www.home-automation-community.com/arduino-low-power-how-to-run-atmega328p-for-a-year-on-coin-cell-battery/

   * Use code and libraries to monitor only every 5 minutes and sleep between cycles.
+    I'm using this library: https://github.com/rocketscream/Low-Power
+    You have to sleep in a loop (8s max each iteration).
+You have to be careful waiting some time (delay) before or after sleep.
+If you write to the Serial and then go to sleep immediately then you might be interrupting the Serial work as it is asynchronous.
+After sleep you might wait for VCC or references to stabilize before doing some things too.

 I went a bit further adding some things:

-  * Battery monitor with a voltage divider that is switched off when it's not being used.
+  * Battery monitor with a voltage divider.
+The battery status is transmitted too.

   * Turning the radio and the moisture sensor off when they are not being used.
+I leave VCC connected to them and open the circuit to disconnect them on the GND side because I was working with a 5V Arduino for the prototype and radio VCC must not exceed 3.3v so I let the 3.3v fixed and used GPIO as on/off ground.
+A GPIO configured as input is high impedance so the circuit is open, to turn the radio or sensor on I switch the pin to LOW OUTPUT to act as ground.
+Of course you have to reset the radio after turning it on.
+I wait some time for the voltage to stabilize before actual use.
+I use two pins to get more mA in case it's needed.
+I turn off the voltage divider too the same way.

   * Some sort of high level addressing to tell different sensors apart.
 Sensor address is a random 16 bit hex number included in the message.
 The address is random but persistent.
+I made a circuit/program to select a new random address by keeping a button pressed some time while turning on.
+The address is function of the time the button is down in milliseconds.